 Opening a new project

-When starting Merlin Project Express a window will be displayed allowing you to select and open existing projects.
+When starting Merlin Project Express following window will be displayed:

 Naming your project